GLF Schools

 Half Term 5

-Nature of Law: Morality and the Law.
+Nature of Law:

-Law and society: Balancing Conflicting Interests.
+• Law and society: Balancing Conflicting Interests

-Law and society: fault.
+• Law and society: fault

 Why we sequence the scheme of work this way